AkshayaGopalakrishnan/Big-Data-Analysis-with-IBM-Cloud-Databases-for-Iris-Dataset/README.md

     - Jupyter Notebook

-    - The following Python libraries: pandas, numpy, matplotlib, seaborn, plotly, dash, sklearn
+    - The following Python libraries: pandas, numpy, matplotlib, sklearn

 Features and Functionality
 This project performs various data analysis tasks on the iris dataset using SQL or Python.
 Some of the tasks are: